projectcalico/calico/master/getting-started/docker/tutorials/advanced-policy.md

 by Calico when a new network is created allows communication between all containers connected to that network, and no communication from other networks.

-Using the standard `calicoctl profile` commands it is possible to manage the feature-rich policy associated with a network.
+Using the standard `calicoctl create` to create a `profile` resource, it is possible to manage the feature-rich policy associated with a network.

 > Note that if you want to access the feature rich Calico policy, you must use
 > both the Calico Network _and_ Calico IPAM drivers together.
 Using the Calico
 > IPAM driver ensures _all_ traffic from the container is routed via the host
 > vRouter and is subject to Calico policy.
-Using the default IPAM driver
-> instructs the Calico network driver to route non-network traffic (i.e.
-> destinations outside the network CIDR) via the Docker gateway bridge, and in
-> this case may not be subjected to the policy configured on the host vRouter.

 > The profile that is created by the Calico network driver is given the same
-> name as the Docker-generated network ID.
-This can be cumbersome to work
+> name as the Docker network name.
-> with, so the `calicoctl` tool that is used to manage the network policy
-> handles the mapping between network names and IDs.
-For the most part,
-> the detail about network IDs can be ignored, but it is mentioned here as a
-> side note for advanced users and developers,

 ## Multiple networks